 1. Think About Your Buyer Persona

-If you’re considering a new social media strategy to increase engagement the first place you should start is with your audience.
+The first place you should start is with your audience.
 Take a good hard look at your buyer persona and consider if what you’re posting is something that your audience would actually enjoy consuming.

 There are a few different ways you can offer value to your audience on social media:

-- Solve a Problem: Consider how your content can help to solve a problem your audience is actively having.
+- Solve a problem: Consider how your content can help to solve a problem your audience is actively having.